The Plan at Work: Strategy 1

 Multi-family housing policies receiving county funding

-• Pre-Development Planning supports cities and nonprofits as they prepare for future development.
-In the first two rounds of funding in 2022 and 2023, about $330,000 in funding was awarded through this program.
+- Planning supports cities and nonprofits as they prepare for future development.
+In the first three rounds of funding (2022-2024), a little over $450,000 in funding was awarded through this program.

-• Development & Infrastructure funds development projects that invest in key corridors through placemaking, increased walkability, and public realm improvements.
-In the first round of funding in 2022, almost $1 million in funding was awarded through this program.
+- Development & Infrastructure funds transit-oriented development projects that invest in key corridors through placemaking, increased walkability and public realm improvements.
+From 2022-2024, almost $4 million in funding was awarded through this program.

-• Commercial Corridor Initiative supports small business districts through marketing and placemaking.
-In the first two rounds of funding in 2022 and 2023, about $170,000 in funding was awarded through this program.
+- Commercial Corridor Initiative supports small business districts through business facade improvements and placemaking.
+In funding rounds 2022-2024, about $200,000 in funding was awarded through this program.

 Grow the portfolio of small-scale and diverse housing developers

-• Initiated the Emerging and Diverse Developers (EDD) program in the summer of 2023.
+- Initiated the Emerging and Diverse Developers (EDD) program in the summer of 2023.
 The EDD program pairs technical assistance to emerging developers with a tailored solicitation supported small scale, community centered, innovative projects that lead to the rehabilitation and construction of affordable housing units.
+The program continues into its third year.
+Dozens of new developers have gone through cohort training, and many have begun construction on new affordable units.